slugbyte/unruly-worker.nvim/README.md

 * `<c-s>` split verticle
 * `<c-h>` split horizontal

+## Register Preselection
+With Unruly when you select a register, it stays selected until you change it.
+This means you don't select a register for a specific motion, instead you set the yank or macro register, and then all future yank/paste or record/play actions will use the selected register until you select a new register.

-## Kopy
+## Kopy Kut Paste
-* Yank/Paste uses a preselected register. `+` is the default
+* Kopy/Paste uses a preselected register. `+` is the default
 * Unruly always deletes into register `0`.
-* Yank and Delete have seperate key maps for pasting
+* Yank and Delete have separate key maps for pasting
-* Yank and Delete keep their history in registers 1-9
+* Yank and Delete use registers 1-9 to track history

-### yank history
-* 1) copy history into current kopy register
-* 2) paste directly from history

 ### yank and paste from the kopy register
 * `k` - yank